adobe-apiplatform/umapi-documentation/en/createapps.md

 **NOTE:** In syntax statements, this address is shortened to **[UM_Server]**.

 There are separate endpoints under the user-management server for write operations (managing the enterprise user base), and read operations (retrieving information from the enterprise user base).
 The API defines a set of specific write actions that you can use to create, update, and delete user accounts, and manage Adobe product access for users.
-The read operations retrieve information about users and product configurations in your organization.
+The read operations retrieve information about users and product profiles in your organization.

 ***